 Who can and cannot place a submittal in the 'Draft' status

-In Procore, submittals are typically created by either project manager and/or a subcontractor.
+In Procore, submittals are typically created by either project managers or subcontractors.
+See Create a Submittal.
 Depending on your role, here is information about what you can do with a 'Draft' submittal:

-- If you are a Project Manager who is responsible for creating a submittal, you will typically be granted 'Admin' level permission to a project's Submittals tool.
+- If you are a Project Manager responsible for creating a submittal, you will typically be granted 'Admin' level permission to a project's Submittals tool.
 You will have these options:

-- It is recommended that you create a 'Draft' to collect the information from the appropriate contractor and the upload it to the submittal before changing its status to 'Open'.
+- It is recommended that you create a 'Draft' to collect the information from the responsible contractor and then upload the information to the submittal before changing its status to 'Open'.
 See What are the default submittal statuses in Procore?

-- If you are a subcontractor who is responsible for creating a submittal, you will typically be granted 'Standard' level permission to a project's Submittals tool.
+- If you are a subcontractor responsible for creating a submittal, you will typically be granted 'Standard' level permissions to the project's Submittals tool.
 You also have these options:

 How to place a submittal in the 'Draft' status

-When a user with 'Admin' level permission creates or edits a submittal (see Create a Submittal or Edit a Submittal), simply select Draft from the Status drop-down list in the New Submittal form as illustrated below.
+When a user with 'Admin' level permission creates or edits a submittal (see Create a Submittal or Edit a Submittal), select Draft from the Status drop-down list.
 Note: Only users with 'Admin' level permission on the Submittals tool can change a submittal's status.